-Here are our top tips for a playful Outdoor Classroom Day!
+Here are our top tips for celebrating the International Day of Play!

-- You don't need a detailed plan of activities.
-If you can take a step back and supervise from a distance, children will be more likely to play in their own way and gain the benefits of experimenting and experiencing things for themselves. - 2 Loose parts are defined as natural and man-made materials that have no specific purpose.
+- Consider providing additional time for play.
+This could be by making the lunch break longer or providing an extra playtime. - You don't need a detailed plan of activities.
+If you can take a step back and supervise from a distance, children will be more likely to play in their own way and gain the benefits of experimenting and experiencing things for themselves. - Loose parts are defined as natural and man-made materials that have no specific purpose.
 Ask parents and colleagues to help by collecting resources such as: fabric, guttering, cardboard boxes and tubes, tyres, sticks, tarpaulins, string and rope.
 Children get very creative when left to play with these resources.

-Find out more about providing loose parts to support children's play at school in our info sheet: www.play.wales/resources-for-playing-providing-loose-parts-to-support- - Children have a fascination with nature so think about resources that allow children to explore the four elements in their play:
+Find out more about providing loose parts to support children's play at school in our information sheet:

+www.play.wales/resources-for-playingproviding-loose-parts-to-support-childrensplay